-If you’re going to head out to the fields and pick your own berries this year, pick extra so you, too, can enjoy for months to come.
+Summer is here and that means it's blueberry season!
+If you’re gonna head out to the fields and pick your own berries this year, pick extra so you can enjoy them for months to come.
 Here are a few quick steps for prepping and preserving.

 Freezing: